dMuvdi/AgileTech/README.md

 ```

 After that just select the option that says "IPv4 Address".
 Once you have that the project should run succesfully on your emulator or physical phone!

+#### Notice that to see the complete UI in usage you'll need to sign up as administrator, because of user restrctions based on the nature of the project.